old cameras

 From that original commercial video camera, there were some significant video camera advancements.
 In the 1970s, JVC launched its iconic video home system, the Video Cassette Recorder or VCR.
 This propelled the use of VHS tapes around the world that made it affordable and easy for people to capture and view immediate playback of their home movies.

-Sony also released a competition videotape format called Betamax, which eventually lost out due to the accessible functionality of VHS tapes.
-This era of video recording devices leads to handheld camcorders, CCTV, and, eventually, to digital cameras beginning when Sony released the first mass-produced charge-coupled device (CCD) video camera in 1983.
+This era of video recording devices leads to handheld camcorders, CCTV, and, eventually, the first digital camera.
+It began when Sony released the first mass-produced charge-coupled device (CCD) video camera in 1983.

 While this technology had been worked on by the American government and private corporations since the 1960s, Sony made it consumer friendly.
 This was the first step toward the digital revolution in video camera invention history.